 Journalists have known since the mid-1990s that the news audience wanted a very different product, one that is more central to their lives.
 That news organizations basically failed to respond to that demand takes us to the situation today, a scene of industry decline and indecision.
 Media historian Paul Starr depicts the evolution of American media as a series of constitutive choices, created by the use of new technical systems and forces imposed by social and economic institutions.
-As decisions are made, early "choices bias later ones and may lead institutions along a distinctive path of development ... ."
-Such paths form a cumulative, branching pattern as news organizations resist or accept change, adapt to audiences' expectations or perish.
+As decisions are made, early "choices bias later ones and may lead institutions along a distinctive path of development" Such paths form a cumulative, branching pattern as news organizations resist or accept change, adapt to audiences' expectations or perish.
 This essay explores how visual information presented in immersive VEs could be an important path towards making journalism more useful and relevant in today's culture of complex topics, such as climate change, terrorism, macroeconomics and globalization.
 The advanced technology exists, albeit mostly in labs; it only requires adaptation and the imagination that can enable journalists to think with technology.

 The underlying concepts of sense immersion and illusion have mutated and evolved through many iterations, most likely beginning with the imagery and atmosphere of Paleolithic caves, where shamans used "dissociation and other experiences of altered states of consciousness" as a means of achieving sensations and experiences of other worlds.
-Today's panoramic displays, CAVEs and helmet-
+Today's panoramic displays, CAVEs and helmet-and-glove VE technologies, while experimental, give us evidence to demonstrate that immersion of the senses and the resulting concept of presence has

-Massumi, Brian.
+3 Massumi, Brian.
 (2002) Parables for the Virtual: Movement, Affect, Sensation.
 Duke University Press: Durham, North Carolina, p.
 215.